Leadership today requires not just navigating through uncertainties, but also envisioning

 trajectories for your business, incorporating technological, economic, and societal

 behavioral aspects.
 The course encourages the crafting of desirable futures (while avoiding

 undesirable ones), with the goal of delineating feasible, positive, and inclusive strategies for

 corporations, government entities, small businesses, and civic society.

 do you prefer to predict or design the future?

 We are living in the most disruptive time of our era.
 All we thought was the status quo entered into a state of suspension.
 In 2020, because of the pandemic, society changed behaviours, the organisations had to completely transform their mentality and work practices, and the governments had to interfere in private life to ensure the health of their citizens.
 According to UNESCO, knowledge and literacy about futures is an essential competence for the 21st century, and we agree on that.
 Designing futures can be one of the most important skills in 2021.
 Thinking about your product, service, organisation and policy from NOW ON, based on what is emerging, since we are at this liminal moment now, is crucial for executives, leaders and managers, as well as for designers and creatives.

-Apply the concepts and tools used for creating future scenarios
+Implement key concepts and tools used for crafting future scenarios, with a

 Learn the global context in which futurology and design futures emerged and why in this current context it is essential that companies become protagonists in the creation of desirable futures.
 In this module, we will get to know each other, dive into the tools used for remote work and talk about how design has contributed to make organisations more innovative.